3 Arsenal Stars Could Still Miss Out on Premier League Winner’s Medal

 • While some young players are set to be rewarded for their contributions, others who featured mainly in cup competitions may face disappointment over medal allocation

-Arsenal secured the Premier League title on Tuesday evening after Manchester City failed to beat AFC Bournemouth, meaning the Gunners are now uncatchable heading into the final weekend of the season.
+Arsenal secured the Premier League title on Tuesday, May 19, after Manchester City failed to beat AFC Bournemouth at the Vitality Stadium.

 Source: Getty Images

-Mikel Arteta has become only the second person to both play in and win the Premier League as a manager, with key contributions this season coming from players such as Declan Rice, Gabriel Magalhães, and David Raya.
+As noted on Arsenal's official website, Mikel Arteta has become only the second person to both play in and win the EPL as a manager, with key contributions this season coming from players such as Declan Rice, Gabriel Magalhães, and David Raya.

 Read also